Ryanair joins low-cost rivals with expansion in Germany

 Except for routes that feed into its hubs in Frankfurt and Munich, full-service carrier Lufthansa has now handed over its European short-haul operations to Germanwings, its low-cost unit.

-Ryanair said it is investing over $90 million (53.7 million pounds) in Cologne.
+Ryanair said it is investing over $90 million in Cologne.
 The new routes are to Dublin, London Stansted, Madrid, Riga & Rome Ciampino, reflecting Ryanair's move into larger airports, rather than smaller regional airports.

 Vueling plans to increase revenue by 25 percent in Germany this year as it offers 33 percent more capacity, in terms of the seat kilometres it offers.